 The hotlink protection feature is used to verify access to objects only by using signed URLs and anonymous requests.
 Requests that include the Authorization field in the header are not verified.

 - Click Buckets, and then click the name of the target bucket.

 - In the Hotlink Protection section, click Configure.

-Note By default, if you preview an MP4 object through the bucket endpoint such as bucketname.oss-cn-zhangjiakou.aliyuncs.com, the browser sends a request that contains the Referer field and a request that does not contain the Referer field at the same time.
-Therefore, you must not only add the bucket endpoint to the Referer whitelist but also allow empty Referer fields.
-To preview a non-MP4 object through the bucket endpoint, you need only to allow empty Referer fields.
+Note By default, if you preview an MP4 object by using a bucket domain name such as bucketname.oss-cn-zhangjiakou.aliyuncs.com, the browser sends a request that contains the Referer field and a request that does not contain the Referer field at the same time.
+Therefore, you must add the bucket domain name to the Referer whitelist and allow empty Referer fields.
+To preview a non-MP4 object by using the bucket domain name, you need only to allow empty Referer fields.

-- Enter domain names or IP addresses in the Referer Whitelist box.
-Separate multiple Referers with new lines.
-You can use asterisks (*) and question
+- Enter domain names or IP addresses in the Referer Whitelist field.
+Separate multiple Referers with line feeds.
+You can use asterisks (*) and

 - Select whether to turn on Allow Empty Referer to allow requests in which the Referer field is empty.

-An HTTP or HTTPS request with an empty Referer indicates that the request does not contain the Referer field or the value of the Referer field is empty.
+An HTTP or HTTPS request that contains an empty Referer indicates that the request does not contain the Referer field or the value of the Referer field is empty.

-If you do not allow empty Referers fields, only HTTP or HTTPS requests which include an allowed Referer field can access the objects in the bucket.
+If you do not allow empty Referer fields, only HTTP or HTTPS requests that include an allowed Referer field can access the objects in the bucket.

-- Enter domain names or IP addresses in the Referer Whitelist box.
-Separate multiple Referers with new lines.
+- Enter domain names or IP addresses in the Referer Whitelist field.
+Separate multiple Referers with line feeds.
 You can use asterisks (*) and question marks (?) as wildcards.
 Examples:

 - Click Save.